milletyann/OpenAMS/README.md

 Future improvements:

 - customizable graphs and plots in dashboard display to better explore data (instead of last 7 days display)
-- ticket opening to track specific pain/injury (open an injury, add daily update about it, be able to close it if resolved)
 - view pain/injuries evolution with plots and graphs, sort them

 ## Setup Instructions